 - Foods that are genetically modified to resist pesticide or grow bigger and faster, can affect your health, too.

-Pesticides and GMO’s – by nature – are poisons, designed to alter and/or kill living things.
+Pesticides and GMO’s, by nature, are toxic poisons, designed to alter and/or kill living things.

 In humans, pesticides can cause neurological problems, cancer, infertility, nausea, vomiting, diarrhea, allergies and asthma, wheezing, rashes and other skin problems, ADHD, birth defects and more.